kangchuh/SCFramework/SCFramework/Pods/Masonry/README.md

 ## Hold on for dear life

-Sometimes you need modify existing constraints inorder to animate or remove/replace constraints.
+Sometimes you need modify existing constraints in order to animate or remove/replace constraints.
 In Masonry there are two common approaches for updating constraints.

 #### 1. References